jhumelsine/jhumelsine.github.io/_posts/2024-03-19-interpreter-design-pattern-dsls.md

 ### Customers and Users
 Customer and User self-service provides the greatest flexibility.
 Customers and users can design exactly what they want and need.
 There’s no delay in waiting for onboard or customer support staff to understand customer needs and attempt to specify them correctly in the DSL.
 Odds are, the first drafts won’t be correct, so several iterations may be required.

 However, this also introduces the ability for the customer or user to self-service mistakes of their own doing.
 Self-service DSLs should be narrow in scope, focused, easy to understand and use, and nearly impossible for the customer/user to shoot themselves in the foot.
-As an example the [Specification Use Case](https://jhumelsine.github.io/2024/03/07/specification-design-pattern-use-case.html) example allows users to design their own Smart Playlists.
+As an example, the [Specification Use Case](https://jhumelsine.github.io/2024/03/07/specification-design-pattern-use-case.html) allows users to design their own Smart Playlists.
 Smart Playlist specifications are straightforward to define, and if a user makes a mistake, there’s no real damage.
 The worst that can happen is too many tracks in a smart playlist or not enough.

 ## Tradeoffs
 DSLs are a double-edged sword.
 They provide a lot of power, but that comes with responsibility.